mariodavid/mariodavid.github.io/_drafts/cuba-6-1.md

 ## Custom UI elements

-One thing that has not been that accessable in the past is how to customize the UI in a way that you can use custom elements.
+One thing that has not been that accessible in the past is how to customize the UI in a way that you can use custom elements.
 Before it was possible to pull in Vaadin add-ons to get around that or if a really custom UI is required, to create some hand crafted UI in the portal module.

 Since Version 6.1 CUBA allows the developer to pull custom elements in three forms: *Vaadin addon*, *Javascript Library* or as a *GWT Component*.
 Especially the Javascript part is interessting from my point of view, because it opens up CUBA to a very broad set of components.